Green Building FAQ

 3. Why don’t I see any straw bale houses/photovoltaic panels/insulating concrete forms/structural insulated panels/rainwater collection systems on your website?
 Are you sure you do green architecture?

 My friend and colleague Mark Frankel once called these kinds of green approaches “gee whiz” features.
 The kinds of things you see and go “Gee whiz, that’s neat!”
 We’ve seen more and more of this kind of thing as green architecture has moved into the mainstream over the last twenty-five years, a good bit of it from architects who have little experience with green building.

 Photovoltaic panels on the roof signals green.
-It’s a bit like the billboards Robert Venturi talks about in Learning from Las Vegas.
+It’s a bit like the billboards architect Robert Venturi talks about in his seminal book Learning from Las Vegas.
 Once you see the photovoltaic panels, you know it’s supposed to be a green project.
 But as attractive as it is as a strategy for that reason, you have to ask:

 - Have the owners done all they could to reduce the house’s demand for energy first?

 - Do the windows have a U-value of 0.24 or better?